dmo575/java-dmo/RENDERER.md

 Right now, option A seems like it.
 And in reality, if this were a simple object you would be right, but, this is not a simple object, this is not a 3D point in the 3D world this is a window to another dimension we are talking about.
 Therefore the way this representation shows itself in the 3D world depends entirely on how this 2D canvas entity decides to interpret the X and Y axis.

-The 2D canvas that we are spawning here will be interpreting the X axis the same way the 3D world is, so by knowing that you should be able to cross 2 of the possible ways the 2D canvas could possible show itself as:
+The 2D canvas that we are spawning here will be interpreting the X axis the same way the 3D world is, so by knowing that you should be able to cross 2 of the possible ways the 2D canvas could possibly show itself as:

 **IMG MD84**
 (answer is, options B and C are no more, only A or D).